 An additional fee will be charged for late registration.

-Upon receipt of the 30 day report(s) following the leadership conference(s), other expenditures shall be paid, such as speaker fees and printing.
+Upon receipt of the 30-day report(s) following the leadership conference(s), other expenditures shall be paid, such as speaker fees and printing.

 Any balance will be deposited in the IFBWC general fund, and used for operating expenses.